Francisella: Taxonomy

-The taxonomy of the genus is somewhat uncertain, especially in the case of F. novicida (may be a subspecies of F. tularensis).
+The taxonomy of the genus is somewhat uncertain, especially in the case of F. novicida (which be a subspecies of F. tularensis).
 In general, identification of species is accomplished by biochemical profiling or 16S rRNA sequencing.
 An updated phylogeny based on whole genome sequencing has recently been published showing the genus Francisella could be divided into two main genetic clades: one including F. tularensis, F. novicida and F. hispaniensis, and another including F. philomiragia and F. noatunensis.

 Laboratory characteristics

 Francisella species can survive for several weeks in the environment; paradoxically, they can be difficult to culture and maintain in the laboratory.
 Growth is slow (though increased by CO_{2} supplementation) and the organisms are fastidious, with most Francisella strains requiring cystine and cysteine media supplementation for growth.
 Growth has been successful on several media types, including chocolate agar and Thayer–Martin medium with appropriate additives as noted above.
 Attempted isolation on MacConkey agar is not reliable or generally successful.

 After 24 hours of incubation on appropriate solid media, Francisella colonies are generally small (1 to 2 mm), opaque, and white-gray to bluish-gray in color.
 Colonies are smooth, with clean edges and, after a 48 hours of growth, tend to have a shiny surface.